icha024/go-geoindex/README.md

 ```

 ## Performance
+*This is only meant to be an approximate tests for my use-case - embedding geo search function into a webapp.*

 Tested with a simple local HTTP server (no cache) in plain Go lang 1.6 and Apache Bench.
-Using a HTTP GET search operation that returns data in GeoJson format, on my 6x vCore i7 CPU (3.2Ghz Haswell) Ubuntu 16.04 desktop.
+Using a HTTP GET search operation that returns data in GeoJson format, on Ubuntu 16.04 with i7 (4790s) CPU (capped at 3.2GHz and 6vcore).

 #### (Basic) Total 30 locations in the system, search 10 km bound to return 2 records.